Inspirations - Five Practices

 Amy Murphy, PhD, Professor and Associate Dean of Faculty Affairs, University of Southern California School of Architecture

-Amy Murphy is a professor at the University of Southern California’s School of Architecture.
-She holds degrees in fine art (BFA, RISD, 1986), architecture (BArch, RISD, 1987), film production (MFA, USC Cinematic Arts, 1994), and media studies (Ph.D, USC Cinematic Arts, 2017).
-The majority of her written academic research focuses on the relationship between cinema and urban experience.
+Amy Murphy holds a BFA degree in fine art and a BArch degree from the Rhode Island School of Design as well as a MFA degree in film production and a PhD degree in media studies from the School of Cinematic Arts at the University of Southern California.
+Amy’s academic research has focused in large part on the relationship between cinema and urban experience.
 In several of her publications, such as “The Future Tradition of Nature” (2009), “New Orleans, Nature, and the Apocalyptic Trope” (2010), and “Nothing Like New: Our Post-Apocalyptic Imagination as Utopian Desire” (2013), she examined how our post-apocalyptic imagination limits our desire to change our historic attitude towards nature.
 Her forthcoming book, The Divided City and Its New Cinemas 1920-1980 (University of Illinois Press, 2026), analyzes the policies and processes that produced the dispersed and segregated American city over the last century and explores the imprint they left on several genres of the independent cinema.
-She is currently co-curating an exhibition on Paul R. Williams’ housing at the USC Fisher Museum.
-This show will open in the fall of 2026 and is being funded by the Mellon Foundation.
+Her research has been published in such peer-reviewed journals as Places and the Journal of Architectural Education.
+She has delivered numerous papers at the annual conferences of such organizations as the American Collegiate Schools of Architecture and the International Association for the Study of Traditional Environments.
+Recently, she served as principal investigator on a successful grant proposal to the Mellon Foundation’s Humanities in Place program that brought $600,000 to the USC School of Architecture for the cataloguing and dissemination of the archive of African-American architect Paul R. Willams.
+She is currently co-curating an exhibition on Williams’s housing projects, which will open in the fall of 2026 at USC’s Fisher Museum.

 Questions?
 Contact Ben Neal at bneal1@tulane.edu.